An Old Sea Otter’s Final Dive

 *Sea otters are listed as a Species of Special Concern under the Species at Risk Act in Canada.
 This sea otter was handled by trained professionals under possession permit number RR 16-0247 from Fisheries and Oceans Canada.

-We wrote a more detailed account of the day this sea otter in this previous Hakai blog.
+We wrote a more detailed account of the day this sea otter was found in this previous Hakai blog.